3 Natural Selection & Population Genetics

 No Perfect Organism

-Natural selection is also limited because it works at the level of individuals, not alleles, and some alleles are linked due to their physical proximity in the genome, making them more likely to be passed on together (linkage disequilibrium).
+Natural selection is also limited because some alleles are linked due to their physical proximity in the genome, making them more likely to be passed on together (linkage disequilibrium) even if they are not “ideal” alleles given the environmental pressures.
 Any given individual may carry some beneficial alleles and some unfavorable alleles.
 It is the net effect of these alleles, or the organism’s fitness, upon which natural selection can act.
-As a result, good alleles can be lost if they are carried by individuals that also have several overwhelmingly bad alleles; likewise, bad alleles can be kept if they are carried by individuals that have enough good alleles to result in an overall fitness benefit.
+As a result, good alleles can be lost if they are carried by individuals who also have several overwhelmingly bad alleles; likewise, bad alleles can be kept if they are carried by individuals who have enough good alleles to result in an overall fitness benefit.

 Finally, it is important to understand that not all evolution is adaptive.
 While natural selection selects the fittest individuals and often results in a more fit population overall, other forces of evolution, including genetic drift and gene flow, often do the opposite: introducing deleterious alleles to the population’s gene pool.
 Evolution has no purpose—it is not changing a population into a preconceived ideal.
 It is simply the sum of the various forces described in this chapter and how they influence the genetic and phenotypic variance of a population.